Wisbech Castle: Middle Ages

-In 1410 Sir John Colvile was the governor or Constable, a steel seal used by him has a representation of a castle in the form of a fortress, with circular keep.
+In 1410, John Colvile was the governor or constable.
+A steel seal used by him has a representation of a castle in the form of a fortress, with circular keep.
 A wax copy may be seen in Wisbech & Fenland Museum.

-In 1414, Dominus Heyle, and several prisoners taken by the Earl of Dorchester were kept here by permission of bishop John Fordham.
+In 1414, Dominus Heyle and several prisoners taken by the Earl of Dorchester were kept here by permission of bishop John Fordham.